-Yale wire rope grips are also called the ‘Little Mule grips’ due to the fact that it is an extremely robust and hard working piece of equipment that no workman’s tool box should be without.
+Yale wire rope grips are also called the ‘Little Mule grips’.
+This is due to the fact that it is an extremely robust and hard working piece of equipment.
+No workman’s tool box should be without one.
 It is not like most other types of wire rope cable pullers in appearance or use.
-However the Yale cable grip is an excellent piece of equipment for pulling, tensioning or simply gripping any type of uncoated wire rope, with diameters up to 32mm.
+However the Yale cable grip is an excellent piece of equipment.
+Used for pulling, tensioning or simply gripping any type of uncoated wire rope.
+With diameters up to 32mm.

-As well as pulling and tensioning wire rope it is also capable of handling metal rods and cables in most forms up to a tensile strength of 1770 N/mm², though this depends on the rope’s diameter and also the condition of its surface, i.e. grease free.
+As well as pulling and tensioning wire rope it is also capable of handling metal rods and cables in most forms.
+Up to a tensile strength of 1770 N/mm².
+Although this depends on the rope’s diameter and also the condition of its surface, i.e. grease free.

 There are four models in the Yale cable grips range with pulling forces ranging from 2000 daN/kg up to 5000 daN/kg.
 We also have a great range of other types of Yale cable pullers.

 It is the responsibility of the person using these cable grips to make sure they choose the correct model for the grade of wire rope it is to be used on.
 Please consult the specifications tab to determine the correct model for your rope.